 The United States Mint began producing the 50 State Quarters® in 1999.
-Each year, five special designs were used to honor each state in the order that they joined the Union.
+Each year, five unique designs were used to honor each state in the order they joined the Union.
 The obverse shares a common design depicting President George Washington and is very similar to the portrait used on the Washington quarters minted from 1932 until 1998.
 Mint sculptor-engraver William Cousins executed the design based on the original by John Flanagan.

 The Wisconsin State Quarter

 In 2004, Wisconsin was honored as the twenty-ninth state to join the union of the United States in 1848.
 The reverse of the coin features a cow on the left side and an ear of corn partially hidden behind the wheel of cheese on the right side.
 A banner with the motto FORWARD flanks the bottom of the coin.

 This design was adapted from a drawing by Wisconsin resident Rose Marty who lived on a farm in Monticello, Wisconsin.
 Mint sculptor-engraver Alfred F. Maletsky adopted the drawing for coinage.
 This artwork was his last project before he retired on December 31, 2003.
 The mint officially released the coin to the general public on October 25, 2004.

 According to Q. David Bowers, on December 11, 2004, Bob Ford brought two quarters to the Old Pueblo Coin Exchange in Tucson, Arizona.
 Manager Ben Weinstein inspected the coins and determined they could be a possible die variety.
 Owner Rob Weiss purchased the coins from Ford and contacted Coin World magazine editor Bill Gibbs with the news of a new die variety.